corda/corda/docs/source/node-database-migration-logging.rst

 ^^^^^^^^^^

 The migration logs are in a fixed format, prefixed with `DatabaseInitialisation`.
-The log consists of two parts, the sequence of the change sets to be run and the sequence of applied change sets.
+The log consists of two parts, the sequence of the change sets to be run and the progress of change sets execution.
 A change set is a single database schema change, defined in a Liquibase script, which may contain one or more DDL statements.

 The log sequence: